 Founded in 2012, this medtech startup has secured $47.3 million in funding to date.

 And $30 million of that came in a Series A round in October 2020.

 Your.MD uses machine learning to display relevant health info in a mobile app.

-This allows people to check their own symptoms and get better medical tips than a simple Google search would offer.
+This allows people to check their own symptoms.

-User growth is 350% over the past year.
+Your.MD's user growth is up 350% over the past year.

 Another example of consumers using healthcare AI is Alivecor.